AustinAgile/kubernetes-probes/README.md

 You define one or more functions for each aspect of readiness or liveness.
 When probed (readiness or liveness), kubernetes-probes calls the appropriate one or more defined functions.

+Use of this library infers your app is implementing both (all) probes.
+If kubernetes-probes gets a probe and there are no functions defined for that type of probe, the response will be negative, i.e., a status code of 200.
+This will indicate to kubernetes that the app is not ready/lively.

 ## Usage
 In this examplet here is one liveness function and two readiness functions.